Chart Color Schemes

 Revesby is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Revesby's population shows high cultural diversity, with 41.7% born overseas and 51.5% speaking a language other than English at home.
-Christianity is the predominant religion in Revesby, accounting for 53.9%.
-However, Islam is less prevalent compared to Greater Sydney, comprising only 12.1% of Revesby's population.
+Revesby has a high level of cultural diversity, with 41.7% of its population born overseas and 51.5% speaking a language other than English at home.
+Christianity is the predominant religion in Revesby, making up 53.9% of people.
+Islam is overrepresented compared to Greater Sydney's average, comprising 12.1% of Revesby's population.

 Frequently Asked Questions - Diversity